-Named for Gordon (PhD '54) and Betty Moore, the former a co-founder of Intel, this building houses the electrical engineering department, in which research labs are pushing the boundaries of wireless communication, networking, distributed computing, and other emerging fields in engineering and applied science.
-Nanofabrication courses are taught in a subbasement lab that is one of the most vibration-proof
+Named for philanthropists Gordon (PhD '54) and Betty Moore, the former a Caltech alumnus and co-founder of Intel, this building houses the electrical engineering department, in which research labs are pushing the boundaries of wireless communication, networking, distributed computing, and other emerging fields in engineering and applied science.
+Nanofabrication courses are taught in a sub-basement lab that is one of the most vibration-proof places on campus.